smartb-energy/circonus-broker/README.md

 # circonus-broker

-Currently tested only on CentOS and SmartOS.
-Make sure ports 80 and 43191 are not blocked so that you can configure your broker via the web UI and allow Circonus to talk to the broker.
+See `.kitchen.yml` for supported platforms.
+Make sure ports 80 and 43191 are not blocked on your firewall/edge device, etc. so that you can configure your broker via the web UI and allow Circonus to talk to the broker (out.circonus.net).

-## Community Maintainers
+### Community Maintainers
+Blake Irvin (blake.irvin@smartb.eu)
 Arash Zandi (arash.zandi@smartb.eu)
-Blake Irvin (blake.irvin@smartb.eu)